Changes to the NY power of attorney laws went into effect in 2021. Here's what changed and what else to know about powers of attorney in New York.

 New York has its own unique requirements, and some of those requirements recently changed after new legislation affecting powers of attorney was signed into law in December 2020.

 If you’re looking to set up a power of attorney in New York, it’s crucial that you know the basics and familiarize yourself with recent changes to the legislation.
-We’ve outlined below the basics of what a power of attorney is, and five of the key changes to POA laws in New York.
+We’ve outlined below the basics of what a power of attorney is, and five of the key changes to New York power of attorney law.

 A power of attorney agreement gives one person (the agent or “attorney-in-fact”) the legal authority to act on behalf of another (known as the principal).